Tuition and Required Fees

 Guaranteed Tuition Plan

 Beginning fall 2007, The University of Texas at Dallas introduced the Guaranteed Tuition Plan.
-The Guaranteed Tuition Plan is designed to help new students and their families better plan for the cost of a college education, while allowing the University to maintain the quality of its academic programs.
-Under the terms of the plan, graduate students enrolling at UT Dallas for the first time for the fall 2013, spring 2014 and summer 2014 semesters are charged for tuition and mandatory fees fixed at the fall 2013 rates for all succeeding semesters through the summer of 2017.
-The charges per semester credit hour for tuition and mandatory fees at UT Dallas depend on the number of hours for which a student enrolls.
+The Guaranteed Tuition Plan is designed to help new students and their families better plan for the cost of a college education, while allowing the university to maintain the quality of its academic programs.
+Under the terms of the plan, graduate students enrolling at UT Dallas for the first time for the fall 2014, spring 2015 and summer 2015 semesters are charged for tuition and mandatory fees fixed at the fall 2014 rates for all succeeding semesters through the summer of 2018.
+The charges per semester credit hour for tuition and mandatory fees at UT Dallas depend on the number of semester credit hours for which a student enrolls.
 Other user fees for courses and services including, for example, parking, and housing fees, are subject to change.
 More information on the Guaranteed Tuition Plan can be found at http://www.utdallas.edu/tuition.

 In the event a student is unable to complete their degree requirements in four years, that student will be advanced to the subsequent Guaranteed Tuition rate.
 Students enrolling after three consecutive semesters have elapsed will be placed in the Guaranteed Tuition Rate plan applicable to all new incoming students.